abhayjain13/service-worker/README.md

 4. Check if the status is running or not

 # About Repository
 It's a basic setup of service worker in a project, what's can be improved?
 We can also integrate Push Notification and Background sync in this project.
-I will updating this code soon.
+I will update this code soon.
+Cuurrently Caching is integrated, which we can see in Development tools, Open Application > Cache Storage, where files are visible.